 The first thing that you’ll want to do is configure what content is eligible to be included in your search suggestions.

 For example, maybe you want your suggestions to include blog posts, but not pages.
-If you’re using custom post types (like WooCommerce products or an event plugin), you can also choose whether or not to include that content in your search results.
+If you’re using custom post types (like WooCommerce products or an events plugin), you can also choose whether or not to include that content in your search results.

 Further down the page, you can also choose what parts of your content the plugin searches.
 By default, it will search for the user’s keyword in your content’s: